nocodenation/liquid-playground/README.md

 https://localhost:8443/nifi
 ```

-Use the username and password displayed by the start script (in the format "Username: value" and "Password: value") to log in.
+Use the username and password displayed by the start script to log in.

 ## Advanced Usage